A Brief History of Catholic University

 Bishop John J. Keane of Richmond, Va., was appointed rector of the fledgling institution, and when the University first opened for classes in November 1889, the curriculum consisted of lectures in mental and moral philosophy, English literature, the sacred scriptures, and the various branches of theology.
 At the end of the second term, lectures on canon law were added.

 A New Type of University

-Today the private and coeducational university — committed to being a comprehensive Catholic and American institution of higher learning — has approximately 6,838 students – about 3,694 undergraduates and 3,144 graduate students — enrolled in 13 schools of architecture and planning, arts and sciences, business and economics, canon law, engineering, law, library and information science, Metropolitan College, music, nursing, philosophy, social service, and theology and religious studies.
+Today the private and coeducational university — committed to being a comprehensive Catholic and American institution of higher learning — has approximately 6,838 students – about 3,694 undergraduates and 3,144 graduate students — enrolled in 12 schools of architecture and planning, arts and sciences, business and economics, canon law, engineering, law, professional studies, music, nursing, philosophy, social service, and theology and religious studies.
 All of the schools offer graduate degrees and/or professional degrees.
 Students choose from among 72 bachelor's programs, 103 master's programs and 66 doctoral programs.

 The University continues to be the flagship Catholic educational institution in the United States and to maintain its unique status as the bishops' university.
 Under the bylaws of the University's Board of Trustees, the archbishop of Washington is ex officio the chancellor of the University.
 He serves as a liaison between the University and the United States Conference of Catholic Bishops, as well as between the University and the Holy See.
 In addition, the Board of Trustees' bylaws stipulate that of the 48 elected members of the board, 24 are clerics, of whom at least 18 are members of the U.S. bishops' conference.